A Light CNN for Deep Face Representation with Noisy Labels: Related Work

-To further improve accuracy, Sun \emph{et al.} \cite{sun2014deep, sun2014deepface} resorts to a multi-patch ensemble model.
+Modern face recognition methods often regard CNNs as robust feature extractors.
+Earlier DeepFace \cite{taigman2014deepface} trains CNN on 4.4M face images and uses CNN as a feature extractor for face verification.
+It achieves 97.35\% accuracy on LFW with a 4096-D feature vector.
+As an extension of DeepFace, Taigman \emph{et al.} \cite{taigman2014web} apply a semantic bootstrapping method to select an efficient training set from a large dataset.
+Besides, it also discusses more stable protocols \cite{best2014unconstrained} of LFW, indicating the robustness of face features more representatively.
+To further improve the accuracy, Sun \emph{et al.} \cite{sun2014deep} resorts to a multi-patch ensemble model.
 An ensemble of 25 CNN models is trained on different local patches and Joint Bayesian is applied to obtain a robust embedding space.
-Verification loss and classification loss are further combined to increase the interclass distance and decrease the intra-class distance.
-Compared with DeepFace, they did not use 3D face alignment and trained multiple CNN models on 0.2M face images.
-Their final performance obtains 99.47\% \cite{sun2015deeply} on LFW.
+In \cite{DBLP:conf/cvpr/SunWT15}, verification loss and classification loss are further combined to increase inter-class distance and decrease intra-class distance.
+The ensemble model obtains 99.47\% on LFW.

-Recently, triplet loss is introduced into CNN, which leads to a new method named FaceNet \cite{schroff2015facenet}.
-FaceNet is trained on totally about 100-200M face images with 8M face identities.
-Since the selection of triplet pairs is important for accuracy, FaceNet presents a novel online triplet mining method for training triplet-based CNN and achieves good performance (99.63\%).
-Then Parkhi \emph{et al.} \cite{parkhi2015deep} combined the very deep convolution neural network \cite{simonyan2014very} and the triplet embedding.
-The input of their model is $224 \times 224$ as imagenet task.
-They trained the CNN model on 2622 identities of 2.6M images collected from Internet and then fine-tuned the model via triplet-based metric learning method like FaceNet.
-The classification-based net obtains 97.27\% and the deep embedding model achieves 98.95\% on LFW.
+Then, triplet loss is introduced into face recognition by FaceNet~\cite{schroff2015facenet}.
+FaceNet is trained on about 100-200M face images with 8M face identities in total.
+Since the selection of triplet pairs is important to achieve satisfying accuracy, FaceNet presents an online triplet mining method for training triplet-based CNN and achieves good accuracy (99.63\%).
+Parkhi \emph{et al.} \cite{parkhi2015deep} train a VGG network \cite{simonyan2014very} on 2622 identities of 2.6M images collected from Internet and then fine-tune the model by a triplet-based metric learning method like FaceNet, which the accuracy achieves 98.95\% on LFW.
+Tran \emph{et al.} \cite{masi2016we} also propose a domain specific data augmentation to increase training data and obtains comparable performance on LFW.

-Besides, by taking advantages of multiple CNNs and triple-based method, Liu \emph{et al.} \cite{liu2015targeting} proposed a two-stage algorithm that combined multi-patch deep CNN and deep metric learning.
-They cropped 7 local patches from face images according to the facial landmarks and trained CNN models, contained 7 convolution layers, separately.
-Then a deep metric learning algorithm on triplets is used to reduce the dimension of features and enhance discrimination.
-The ensemble model is targeting the accuracy of 99.77\%.

-Although these CNN based methods have achieved ultimate accuracy on the LFW dataset, their computational costs are still high due to deep architectures and multiple local facial patches.
-Hence, it is important to seek a CNN model with a small size, fast speed of feature extraction and low dimensional representation for real-time applications.
+The performance improvement of face recognition mainly benefits from CNN and large-scale face datasets.
+However, large-scale datasets often contain massive noisy labels especially when they are automatically collected from internet.
+Therefore, learning a Light CNN from the large-scale face data with massive noisy labels is of great significance.